AP sources: Asylum limits at border expected to end May 23

 The limitations on seeking asylum became more difficult to defend on scientific grounds as mask mandates were lifted, vaccination rates climbed and COVID-19 rates dropped among migrants crossing from Mexico.

-President Joe Biden, who has rolled back some of Trump’s other more restrictive policies and reinstated higher asylum figures, has taken increasing criticism for keeping the policy.
+Biden, who has rolled back some of Trump’s other more restrictive policies, has taken increasing criticism for keeping the policy.

 Homeland Security officials, Senate Majority Leader Chuck Schumer of New York and other top Democrats were increasingly vocal about wanting to end so-called Title 42 authority, named for a 1944 public health law to prevent communicable disease.

 Schumer called it “perplexing that the (CDC) continues to recommend the extended use of this draconian policy at the border, contradicting the overwhelming signs of America’s pandemic recovery under President Biden’s leadership.”
 His comments were in a joint statement this month with Democratic Sens.
-Cory Booker of New Jersey and Alex Padilla of California.
+Cory Booker and Bob Menendez of New Jersey, and Alex Padilla of California.

 But there has been no major changes to how migrants are processed at the U.S.-Mexico border and no increase in holding facilities for them.
 The immigration court backlog continues to soar to more than 1.7 million cases.